deep-entertainment/safehouse/design/gdd.md

 A smartphone battery from a phone where you can actually switch batteries.

-* Default
+- Look

   >*MARJORIE*
   >
   >It's the battery from my phone.

+- Use

+  n/a

 ##### `bedroom_bed`

 A very basic bed with a wooden frame, a white mattress, white pillow and a red blanket.

-* Default
+- Look

   > *MARJORIE*
   >
   > My bed.
-The mattress is far too soft, it hurts my back.
+The mattress is too soft, it hurts my back.

-* When looking for the smartphone parts
+- Look (When looking for the smartphone parts)

   > Oh, there's the phone.

 	Add `smartphone_incomplete`

+- Use

+  > *MARJORIE*
+  > I'm not sleepy right now.

 ##### `bedroom_door`

 The door to Marjorie's bedroom.
 We need an open and closed state here.
 The open state shows part of the `UPPER_HALL`.

-* Default
+- Look

+  > *MARJORIE*
+  > This leads to the upper hall.

+- Use

   Opens/Closes the door